liuning0820/liuning0820.github.io/_posts/2019-04-18-install-vscode-on-debian.md

+---
+layout: default
+title: "Play With Debian"
+---

+# Play With Debian

+Records tools I intalled to play with debian.

-# Visual Studio Code Installation
+## Visual Studio Code Installation

-## Debian and Ubuntu based distributions
+### Debian and Ubuntu based distributions

-The easiest way to install Visual Studio Code for Debian/Ubuntu based distributions is to download and install the .deb package.
+The easiest way to install Visual Studio Code for Debian/Ubuntu based distributions is to download and install the [.deb package](https://code.visualstudio.com/).

 ```sh